Province of Pomerania (1815–1945): Bismarck era administrative reforms

-Otto von Bismarck inherited from his father the Farther Pomeranian estates Külz, Jarchlin and Kniephof.
+Otto von Bismarck inherited from his father the Farther Pomeranian estates Külz (Kulice), Jarchlin (Jarchlino) and Kniephof (Konarzewo).
 Aiming at a farming career, he studied agriculture at the academy in Greifswald-Eldena.
-From 1867 to 1874, he bought and expanded the Varzin estates.
+From 1867 to 1874, he bought and expanded the Varzin (Warcino) estates.

 In 1869, Friedrich Albrecht Graf zu Eulenburg drafted a county reform (Kreisreform) that was promoted by Bismarck.
 The reform passed the House of Lords on December 7, 1872.
 Most importantly, the reform cut the linkage between noble status and the right to vote, the latter now depended on property (one had to be above a certain tax threshold) and not on status, aiming against the overrepresentation of the knights compared to burghers.

 On June 29, 1875, a new constitution for the province was passed (Provinzialordnung), which entered into force in 1876.
 It redefined the responsibilities of the provincial administration (headed by the Oberpräsident) and the self-administrative institutions (Provinzialverband, comprising the provincial parliament (Provinziallandtag), a Landeshauptmann (head) and a Landesausschuß (commission)).
 The Provinzialverband was financed directly from the Prussian state budget.
 The Landtag was responsible for streets, welfare, education, and culture.
 Landownership was no longer a criterion to become elected.
 The provincial Landtag (Provinziallandtag) was elected by the county representative assemblies (Kreistag for counties, Stadtverordnetenversammlung for town districts) for a six years' term.
 A subordinate Kommunallandtag only existed for Regierungsbezirk Stralsund, until it was abolished in 1881.

 In 1891, a county reform was passed, allowing more communal self-government.
 Municipalities hence elected a Gemeindevorstand (head) and a Gemeindevertretung (communal parliament).
 Gutsbezirk districts, i.e. estates not included in counties, could be merged or dissolved.